Know More About Sildenafil Interactions

 According to a research report published by NIH, grapefruit should not be consumed along with Sildenafil.

-The consumption of grapefruit might increase Sildenafil levels in your body and prolong the time it takes for the pill to start working.
+The consumption of grapefruit might increase the levels of the medicine in your body and prolong the time it takes for the pill to start working.

 Always consult your doctor before changing the amount of grapefruit products in your diet.